What is equity release?

-If the prospect of moving into a smaller home is acceptable, you could free up a significant amount of money tied up in your current property via this route.
+If the prospect of moving into a smaller home is acceptable, you can free up a significant amount of money tied up in your current property via this route.

 One of the primary benefits of downsizing is that you retain complete ownership of the property, which will go to your estate when you inevitably pass or move into permanent care and the property or proceeds of sale can then be passed to your chosen beneficiaries.

 There are many reasons why downsizing may be impractical or impossible.
-You may already live in a small home or flat or own a property with a relatively low market value meaning that unless you decide to rent, purchasing another property, may be impractical.
+You may already live in a small home or flat or own a property with a relatively low market value meaning that unless you decide to rent or purchase another property, it may be impractical.
 It could also be that you prefer not to leave the home where you have great memories and where you have invested so much time and effort over the years.

 If downsizing to release equity is not acceptable, then equity release may be worth considering.

-Arrangement fees and various other administration fees may also apply, as with other finance products, and depending on the service provider can vary.
-It is therefore essential that you discuss your individual case with an independent broker ahead of time, to establish the affordability of your preferred equity release scheme.
+Arrangement fees and various other administration fees may also apply, as with other financial products, and depending on the service provider, they can vary.
+It is therefore essential that you discuss your individual case with an independent broker ahead of time to establish the affordability of your preferred equity release scheme.

 - Calculate the extent to which your equity release scheme could affect your entitlement to benefits.

-- Ensure you understand how an equity release scheme could reduce the overall value of your estate and the inheritance your beneficiaries will receive.
+- Ensure you understand how an equity release scheme can reduce the overall value of your estate and the inheritance your beneficiaries will receive.